cloudmesh/cloudmesh-robot/README.md

 #### Install python 3.6.1

-As we want to develop our programs in python we will install it with pyenve as follows
+As we want to develop our programs in python we will install it with `pyenv` as follows

     $ pyenv install 3.6.1
     $ pyenv virtualenv 3.6.1 ENV3

-To not forget that you are using python 3 and automatically loading it we must add it to our `~/.bash_profile` file.
+To not forget that you are using python 3 and automatically loading it we simply add it to our `~/.bash_profile` file.

     emacs ~/.bash_profile